buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcProcedure.md

 ### Process Assignment

-> NOTE&nbsp; A particular type of IfcProcedure is a caution, warning or other form of advisory note.
+> NOTE  A particular type of IfcProcedure is a caution, warning or other form of advisory note.
 Typically, it is anticipated that such a procedure would be assigned to the specific IfcProcess for which it gives advice using IfcRelAssignsToProcess.

 ### Product Assignment

 For building operation scenarios, IfcProcedure may be assigned to a product (IfcElement subtype) using IfcRelAssignsToProduct to indicate a specific product occurrence that performs the procedure.

-> EXAMPLE&nbsp; An IfcActuator may have a "Close" procedure.
+> EXAMPLE  An IfcActuator may have a "Close" procedure.
 If the IfcProcedure is defined by an IfcProcedureType and the IfcProcedureType is assigned to a product type (using IfcRelAssignsToProduct), then the IfcProcedure must be assigned to one or more occurrences of the specified product type using IfcRelAssignsToProduct.

 ### Property Sets for Objects